-ART 17 2 or 3 Units ART 21 2 or 3 Units
+2 or 3 Units ART 21

 Acrylic and Oil Painting

 A study of acrylic and oil painting techniques focusing on use of color, the medium and composition.
 A series of painting assignments designed to develop skills in both media.
 (CAN ART 10).
 One to two hours lecture, three to four hours lab.